Integrations

 CI Integration

-Run xgrep in CI and publish results to GitHub Code Scanning or GitLab SAST.
+Run xgrep in CI and publish results to GitHub Code Scanning, GitLab SAST, or Azure DevOps.

 CI Integration